AMikhale/amikhale.github.io/README.md

 </td>
     <td>
 <b>•	Submit project milestone report<br>
-•	Finish correct parallel implementation: locking stack to avoid segfaults, correctly placing barriers to ensure a thread does not exit prematurely (Alex)<br>
+•	Finish correct parallel implementation: locking stack to avoid segfaults, correctly placing barriers to ensure a thread does not exit prematurely.
+Implement a local/distributed work queue.
+(Both)<br>
 •	Finish the development of a test suite consisting of 16 x 16 sudoku boards of various difficulties to meaningfully measure the performance of the parallelization (Thomas)<br>
 •	As a part of the above, repurpose the timing code from previous assignments to be able to accurately time the algorithm’s performance (Thomas)  </b><br>